timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 ## Next steps
 When you have started inserting data in TimescaleDB, you can begin to familiarize yourself with our [architecture][] and [API reference][api].

-Additionally, we have several other [tutorials][] available for you to explore as you become accustomed to working with TimescaleDB.
+Additionally, there are several other [tutorials][] available for you to explore as you become accustomed to working with TimescaleDB.

 [getting-started]: /install/latest/